 - Assumption of risk: The injured person knew or should have known that an injury could occur if they used the premises, and accepted that risk such that the defendant should not be responsible for the injury;

-- Carelessnes by the injured person: The person was not paying proper attention to the surroudings, and would have avoided injury with proper attention.
+- Carelessness by the injured person: The person was not paying proper attention to the surroundings, and would have avoided injury with proper attention.
 For example, the defendant might allege that a person who slipped near a swimming pool was violating a "no running" rule, or that a person who tripped over a step was focusing on sending a text message instead of watching where he or she was going.

 - Warning notices: Although a hazardous condition existed, the landlord provided reasonable notice of the condition such that a person exercising reasonable care would not have suffered an injury.